 The Council argues that provisions in PC2 that habitable floors of dwellings must be above the AEP 1% level and other related provisions ensure PC2 MDRS intensification does not violate Policy 25.
 This is not valid.
 It is obvious that the increase in the risk of economic harm from coastal hazards in areas subject to flooding influenced by sea levels is not eliminated just because habitable floor levels are required to be above the AEP 1% level.
 Intensification would materially increase the private assets exposed to loss, vehicles being just one example.
-Intensification would materially increase the private assets exposed to loss, vehicles being just one example.
-Intensification would materially increase the series in the area which themselves would not be flooded.
+Intensification would materially increase exposure to economic loss not only for sites part of which is vulnerable to inundation but also for sites in the area which themselves would not be flooded.
 Such sites in the coastal area subject to inundation would likely be cut off by inundation of roads which would force their residents to relocate until the inundation subsided thereby incurring significant economic losses.
 Their assets such as vehicles would be stranded.
 Intensification would also inevitably increase the infrastructure and other public assets exposed to loss.
 Thus the provisions on which the Council relies to address the requirement of Policy 25 in PC2 do not bring PC2 into compliance with that policy of NZCPS 2010.
-These observations are common-sense and do not require expert knowledge but experts on coastal hazards are concerned. that local authorities will be tempted to resort to such inadequate responses as those on which the Council relies in PC2.
+These observations are common-sense and do not require expert knowledge but experts on coastal hazards are concerned that local authorities will be tempted to resort to such inadequate responses as those on which the Council relies in PC2.